 HHM provides a playful opportunity to practice and understand emotional expression through drama games related to a particular play.
 The idea is that if kids with autism can act out social interaction, it won’t seem so confusing in the real world.

 For the past 20 years, HHM has earned much anecdotal success, but Hunter wanted something more.
-Six years ago, she teamed up with researchers at the Nisonger Center of Ohio State University’s (OSU) Wexner Medical Center to evaluate how HHM would perform under scientific scrutiny.
+Six years ago, she teamed up with researchers at the Nisonger Center at The Ohio State University (OSU) to evaluate how HHM would perform under scientific scrutiny.

 Results from a recently published pilot study concluded that HHM may be an effective approach.
-Researchers noted significant improvements in social involvement, language skills, and better identity of facial expressions.
+Researchers noted significant improvements in social involvement, language skills, and the ability to identify facial expressions.

 According to Margaret H. Mehling, an OSU graduate assistant and the study’s research coordinator, there are a lot of good evidence-based treatments for autism, but HHM has a distinct advantage.

 “Kids like to have fun and play games more than they like sitting and listening to more classroom-style learning,” Mehling said.
 “This is more fun, and it’s experienced-based learning.
 It looks more like what typically developing kids are doing, and I think there is some inherent value in that.”